 Menu Ask guests if they have any dietary restrictions before deciding on a menu.
 Use seasonal ingredients available in your area.
 Never try a new recipe at a dinner party!
 Always make a great dessert!
-See sample menus below.
-Visit EAT for recipe ideas.
+See sample menus below and check out our great recipes.

 Table How many guests are you having, do you have enough chairs, plates?
 If not combine a few different options to create a new look.
 Take time when setting your table, it’s all about layers, start with a place mat, then a charger, followed by a dinner plate etc. Plastic and paper are for picnics!
 Have proper flatware, glasses, salt and pepper, water and wine on the table.

 Linens Iron your linens, crisp lays better than crumpled on your lap.
 If using white or delicate fabrics, consider tucking a paper napkin into the linen for your female guests to blot lipstick and preserve your linens.
 For additional tips, take a look at Love Your Linens.

 Place Cards Using place cards is a nice way to make your guests feel like they have scored a first class seat, are welcomed and expected.
 It also gives the hostess an opportunity to mix up the seating.
 As a nice touch write names on both sides of the card, to aid in remembering names of those seated opposite.
 For more on this see Perfect Party Mix: The Who and Where.